12 FAM 550

 (7) Transmitting classified material on unclassified facsimile machines (see 12 FAM 536.9-2 and 536.9-3);

 (8) Losing control of classified material by leaving it in non-secure areas (e.g., hotel rooms, taxis, or restaurants) (see 12 FAM 533.1 and 534.1);

-(9) Discussing classified information on unsecure telephones (see 12 FAM 536.8 paragraph c); and
+(9) Discussing classified information on unsecure telephones or areas not authorized for classified discussions (see 12 FAM 536.8 paragraph c); and

+a.
 This subsection contains examples of security incidents, in accordance with 12 FAM 600, that affect the protection of classified information with respect to information systems.
-The examples are illustrative and indicate the wide range of possible security incidents in this area:
+The examples are illustrative and indicate the wide range of possible security incidents in this area.

-(1) Failure to remove and properly secure media, which users normally control, such as classified data storage media (e.g. flash drive, USB storage drive, hard drives, CD ROM, etc.; see 12 FAM 632.1-6 paragraph a);
+(1) Failure to remove and properly secure media, such as classified data storage media (e.g., flash drive, USB storage drive, hard drives, CD ROM; see 12 FAM 632.1-6 paragraph a);